 There are a few excellent, albeit slightly geeky, travel products out there which can really help you protect your valuables whilst on the road:

-- A money belt, a sexy little body-hugging number in a super slim size designed to be worn beneath clothing, which I highly recommend as a superb alternative to a wallet in your back pocket.
-Some, like the Go Travel Money Belt, even include an RFID blocking layer to prevent illegal scans of your cards & passport, so shop around for the best belt for you.
+- A money belt or neck wallet.
+A money belt is a sexy little body-hugging number in a super slim size designed to be worn beneath clothing, which I highly recommend as a superb alternative to a wallet in your pocket.
+Similarly, a neck wallet is a slim-fit cross-body back designed to be worn under your clothing.
+Some, like the Go Travel Money Belt, even include an RFID-blocking layer to prevent illegal scans of your cards & passport, so shop around for the best belt for you.

 - A slash-proof bag, like my amazing Anti-Theft Backpack from Travelon (read the review), which has a built in wire mesh inside the fabric, preventing thieves from cutting the side of your bag to sneak out valuables (something a friend of mine experienced at Barranquilla Carnival), plus the zips lock to stop the bag being slyly unzipped.
 You can also buy anti-theft bag straps, camera bags and handbags to do the same job.

 - A portable safe, like the one from PacSafe which I’ve also reviewed, is another great suggestion – particularly if you’re travelling with a lot of tech (something I have to, as a travel blogger).
 Essentially, it’s a large, slash-proof bag with a super strong cable-tie sealing the top, which is secured by a sturdy padlock to an immovable object like a post – particularly handy for tying round a hostel bed post (between two bars – beds do lift up!), so that you can leave your valuables in their own little travel safe.
 The Pacsafe Travelsafe comes in 5, 12 and 20L sizes and is ideal for travellers with lots of expensive gadgets.